 Automatic Nominations

-Athlete automatic nominations for Swimmer of the Year will be earned by achieving one of the following: Individual NAG Record Holder, Individual NAG Top 10 Finisher, State Record Holder, USA Swimming US Open 2nd swim, USA Swimming Junior National 2nd Swim, NCSA Finalist (8th place or better), ISCA Finalist (8th place or better), Zones Finalist (8th place or better), Zones High Point Top Three, WI State High Point winner.
+Athlete automatic nominations for Swimmer of the Year will be earned by achieving one of the following: Individual NAG Top 10 Finisher, State Record Holder, Second Swim at a Level 3 meet or higher on the WI Swimming list of travel fund meets, Top 8 at a Level 2 meet on the WI Swimming list of travel fund meets, Zones Finalist (3rd place or better), Zones High Point Top Three, WI State High Point winner.

-Coach automatic nominations for Coach of the Year will be earned by achieving one of the following: Indiv. or Relay NAG Record Holder, Indiv. or Relay NAG Top 10 Finisher, State Record Holder, USA Swimming US Open 2nd swim, USA Swimming Junior National 2nd Swim, NCSA Finalist (8th place or better), ISCA Finalist (8th place or better), Direct coach of Age Group team winners (10&amp;U, 11-12 13-14, 15-16 &amp; SR of each gender).
+Coach automatic nominations for Coach of the Year will be earned by achieving one of the following: Individual or Relay NAG Top 10 Finisher, State Record Holder, Second Swim at a Level 3 meet or higher on the WI Swimming list of travel fund meets, direct coach of Age Group team winners (10 and Under, 11-12 13-14, 15-16; 17 and Over of each gender).

 Disability Swimmers/Coaches

-The Disability Chair will nominate deserving para swimmers/coaches.
+The Disability Chair will nominate eligible para swimmers/coaches.

+Disability awards may be conveyed, with a maximum of one award conveyed annually, which may encompass either a coach or an athlete.

 Write-In Candidates

-Write-In Candidates will be accepted through 11:59:59 pm on November 1st.
+Write-In nominations of candidates will be accepted through 11:59:59 pm on March15th

 Finalists

-A subcommittee selected by the General Chair and Administrative Vice Chair will limit each pool of candidates to five finalists before January 1st.
+The Except for the Female and Male Sportsmanship Award, the Technical Planning Committee will limit each pool of candidates to five finalists before April 1st.

-Finalists will be notified by Coaches Representative and will be invited to the awards banquet.
+Finalists will be notified by Coaches Representative(s) and will be invited to the awards banquet.

 Voting Process